Health Care Administration

 Knowledge Base.
 Same as for the General Program.

-In the Master of Public Administration Program, Health Care Administration Concentration, Requirements.
+Requirements.
 Thirty-nine credits (forty-two credits for students requiring an internship), as follows:

 - Core courses (12 credits).